tn-aixpa/rs-flood-mapping/README.md

 pip install -r requirements.txt
 ```
 # Configuration File (config.ini)
 The config.ini file is used to define parameters for the flood analysis.
-It includes the dates for "before" and "after" events, paths to datasets, and output configurations.
-This file ensures flexibility and reduces hardcoding in the analysis.

 ```ini
 [GENERAL]